-The WJEC GCSE in Built Environment offers a learning experience for 14 - 16 year olds which focuses on gaining and applying knowledge, skills and understanding through contextualised tasks and study.
+The WJEC BTEC L1/L2 Construction in the Built Environment offers a learning experience for 14 - 16 year olds which focuses on gaining and applying knowledge, skills and understanding through contextualised tasks and study.

 It provides an ideal introduction to the built environment.